NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/Alchemy.md

 You can use Alchemy API for free (no rate limit disclosed).
 :::

-You can initialize with `ipfsGateway` and `alchemyAPIKey` to get potentially faster response or higher stability.
+You can initialize with `ipfsGateway` and `alchemyAPIKey` to potentially get a faster response or higher stability.

 ## API